 We live in an interesting era where rapid changes in customer demand and high expectations for quality are quickly making standard software engineering and quality practices obsolete.
 To keep up with the pace of change, we can no longer have long development life cycles, followed by standard tests and quality assurance practices.
 This is a sure way fall behind your competition–or worse–cheat time-to-market by cutting corners on QA.

 Apart from delivering customer features quickly and with great quality, we also have rapidly emerging security concerns to deal with.
-As performance, quality, and security testing all come together, delays in getting fixes and incremental improvements to market cannot be tolerated.
+As for a performance, quality, and security testing all come together, delays in getting fixes and incremental improvements to the market cannot be tolerated.

 If there’s ever a time to overhaul your Quality Assurance practices, it’s now.

 In the software world, Quality Assurance has long been looked down upon and relegated to the back of the line.
 QA receives the output of the more important upstream processes, such as Project Management, Business Analysts, and Developers.

 Well, that’s all ready for a major change.